hyans221/CoffeeShop_ManagementSystem/README.md

 # Coffee Shop Management System

-## Overview

-The **Coffee Shop Management System** is a comprehensive software solution designed to streamline the operations of a coffee shop, including inventory management, order processing, employee management, and financial tracking.
-Developed using Java and SQL Server, the system automates various business processes, providing an efficient and user-friendly experience for both staff and management.

 ## Features

 - **Inventory Management**: Track and control stock levels, set up automatic reordering, and monitor expiration dates for ingredients.